PabloSajnovsky/tkScenarist/README.md

 hints, character's log reminder, estimated page count and movie duration;

+* By now, a new menu `Tools > Scenario Elements Editor (SEE)` utility dialog is available for finer script edition tuning;

 * Sixth tab is the `Storyboard` panel, still in development (WIP);

 * Seventh tab is the `Resources` panel, still in development (WIP);